singhprincejeet/sentiment_analysis/README.md

  - bag of words model (words as features).

  Run 1 = Prof's arff file, no stemming, no stop word removal
- Run 2 = Our own generated arff file with stemming and stop word removal (from ?)
+ Run 2 = Our own generated arff file with stemming and stop word removal (from ?).
+Same as prof's file but with stop word removal and stemming
+ Run 3 =

  **Need to report accuracy, confusion matrices, precision, recall and f-measures**